2001 anthrax attacks: Context

 The anthrax attacks began a week after the 9/11 attacks, which had caused the destruction of the original World Trade Center in New York City, damage to the Pentagon in Arlington, Virginia, and the crash of an airliner in an empty field in Shanksville, Pennsylvania.
 The anthrax attacks came in two waves.
 The first set of letters containing anthrax had a Trenton, New Jersey, postmark dated September 18, 2001.
 Five letters are believed to have been mailed at this time to ABC News, CBS News, NBC News and the New York Post, all located in New York City, and to the National Enquirer at American Media, Inc., (AMI) in Boca Raton, Florida.

 The first known victim of the attacks, Robert Stevens, who worked at the Sun tabloid, also published by AMI, died on October 5, 2001, four days after entering a Florida hospital with an undiagnosed illness that caused him to vomit and be short of breath.
 The presumed letter containing the anthrax which killed Stevens was never found.
 Only the New York Post and NBC News letters were actually identified; the existence of the other three letters is inferred because individuals at ABC, CBS and AMI became infected with anthrax.
 Scientists examining the anthrax from the New York Post letter said it was a clumped coarse brown granular material which looked similar to dog food.

 Two more anthrax letters, bearing the same Trenton postmark, were dated October 9, three weeks after the first mailing.
 The letters were addressed to two U.S. senators, Tom Daschle of South Dakota and Patrick Leahy of Vermont.
 At the time, Daschle was the Senate majority leader and Leahy was head of the Senate Judiciary Committee; both were members of the Democratic Party.
 The Daschle letter was opened by an aide, Grant Leslie, on October 15, after which the government mail service was immediately shut down.
-The unopened Leahy letter was discovered in an impounded mailbag on November 16.
-The Leahy letter had been misdirected to the State Department mail annex in Sterling, Virginia, because a ZIP Code was misread; a postal worker there, David Hose, contracted inhalational anthrax.